JEP C. JONSON, LTJG, USN

 Memorial Hall Error

-Jep seems to have been promoted to Lieutenant at some point; he is listed in Memorial Hall as a LT(jg).
+Jep was promoted to Lieutenant on June 15, 1942; he is listed in Memorial Hall as a LT(jg).